RSE-Sheffield/data-code-management/presentation.md

-# Computing tips for awesome research
+# Computing tips for awesome research and an easy life

 Robert Turner, University of Sheffield RSE Team September, 2021